mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/guide-for-writing.md

     }
     ```

-    For those writing E2E from help-wanted tickets with `Area/E2E Tests` label, the `Test Key` is available in the [GitHub issue itself](https://github.com/mattermost/mattermost-server/issues/10574).
+    For those writing E2E from Help Wanted tickets with `Area/E2E Tests` label, the `Test Key` is available in the [GitHub issue itself](https://github.com/mattermost/mattermost-server/issues/10574).

     `Test Key` is used for mapping test cases per Release Testing specification.
 It will be used to measure coverage between manual and automated tests.